 OpenSpec for Copilot

-OpenSpec for Copilot is a VS Code extension that brings Spec-Driven Development (SDD) to your workflow, leveraging OpenSpec prompts and GitHub Copilot.
+OpenSpec for Copilot is a VS Code extension that brings Spec-Driven Development (SDD) to your workflow, leveraging OpenSpec prompts and chat agents like GitHub Copilot Chat.

-It allows you to visually manage Specs, Steering documents (AGENTS.md), and custom prompts, seamlessly integrating with GitHub Copilot Chat to generate high-quality documentation and code.
+It allows you to visually manage Specs, Steering documents (AGENTS.md), and custom prompts, seamlessly integrating with GitHub Copilot Chat by default, with optional Codex Chat support.

 Features